Raphael2b3/floyd_rose_tuner/README.md

 Help people to tune Floyd Rose Guitars

+## Acknowledgements

+This project was inspired by @jyodesh10  https://github.com/jyodesh10/guitar-tuner-flutter/

 ## Getting Started

 This project is a starting point for a Flutter application.